angelTCC/AgriTrackerApp/README.md

-Here’s the English translation of your readme:

----

 # 🌱 AgriTracker App

 AgriTracker App is a mobile platform designed for farmers, allowing them to **register, view, and manage personalized agricultural data**.
 This full-stack solution consists of a frontend built with **React Native**, a backend developed with **FastAPI**, and a **MongoDB** database.